 Aligning the cartridge

 Especially after having performed all those adjustments, it is a good idea to check the cartridge’s alignment.
 During reproduction, the needle slides along the spiral groove from the outermost to the innermost position.
-It is impossible the cartridge will be constantly aligned all along the way.
-Theoretical calculations by Baerwald, Stevenson and Lofgren have pinpointed the closest and farthest points from the record’s center where the cartridge must have the best possible alignment (so that the average error between them can be tolerated).
+It is impossible the cartridge will be constantly aligned to the groove all along the way.
+Theoretical calculations by Baerwald, Stevenson and Lofgren have pinpointed the closest and farthest points from the record’s center where the cartridge must have the best possible alignment, so that the average error between them can be tolerated.
 The null points are at 66.0 e 120.9 mm from the record’s center (Baerwald).
 They can be projected on dedicated graphs to be printed and placed on the platter to verify the alignment, such as TNT-Audio’s proctractor (many complicated protractors are available for sale but you could also draw the null points on graph paper).
 Thorens turntables like mine, which have a spindle to pivot distance of 215.6 mm, could use a specific protractor available on the Vinylengine website.
-Just center the protractor graph on the record’s bearing shaft and verify the needle follows the arc on the protractor; at the same time, the cartridge’s sides must be parallel to the lines drawn on the checking point (better if you are able to check the cantilever’s alignment, rather than the sides’).
+Just center the protractor graph on the record’s bearing shaft and verify that the needle’s tip follows the arc on the protractor; at the same time, the cartridge’s sides must be parallel to the lines drawn on the checking point (better if you are able to check the cantilever’s alignment, rather than the sides’).
 If it is not so, the cartridge mounting screws have to be slightly loosened so that you can move the cartridge back and forth and twist it sideways to reach the correct alignment.